-In 2018, she received the Stanley M. Corbett Award for Teaching Excellence.
+In 2018, she received the Stanley M. Corbett Award for Teaching Excellence.\

-Research
+Research and Service

 Selected Publications